inpta/pinta/README.md

 One persistent issue that arises while analyzing data using a pipeline is maintaining correct permissions for the data files.
 The way we deal with this is to use one user group for all analysis using `pinta`.
 For example, we will use the `ugmrtpsr` group name in this guide.
 The following command should be run at the start of every session before running `pinta`.
+(Make sure that this group is created and you are added to it.)

     $ newgrp ugmrtpsr